-SNL Star Taran Killam: ‘Trump Is A Moron,’ He ‘Struggled To Read’ His Lines During Rehearsals
+Former ‘SNL’ Star Taran Killam: ‘Trump Is A Moron,’ He ‘Struggled To Read’ His Lines During Rehearsals

 “In the light of day, I’m embarrassed for making thoughtless and mean statements.
 I was wrong.
 I’m sorry.”

-Killam also spoke about directing Arnold Schwarzenegger in the film, Why We’re Killing Gunther.
+Killam also spoke about directing Arnold Schwarzenegger in the film Why We’re Killing Gunther.

 [Featured Image by Nicholas Hunt/Getty Image]